NoaHimesaka1873/blend-docs/guides/2023-05-03-installation-guide/index.md

 ### Step 4-ish: Disabling Secure Boot (do this first)

-Enter your BIOS setup (varies by manufacturer, google `<manufacturer> BIOS setup key`, spam that key when you see the bootlogo to enter setup)
+Enter your BIOS setup (varies by manufacturer, google `<manufacturer> BIOS setup key`, spam or hold that key when you see the bootlogo to enter setup)

 Now, find a section called `Secure Boot` (or if it doesn't exist, look under `Boot`).
 Turn **Secure Boot** (also called **UEFI Secure Boot**) off (should be a simple toggle)